dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - Regional factors like `WUI interface` and `WUI intermix` zones contribute reasonably as well.
 - Standalone weather factors are poor predictors of fire severity.

+## Lessons Learned
+The main journey of this project has always been to learn more about spatial data science, to practice and expand my ArcGIS skills, and get more practical coding experience.
+While I have learned tremendously in all of these areas, there are some notable areas that i didnt anticipate when undertaking a project of this scale.
+- **Identifying and Preventing** ***Data Leakage***
+  - I initially believed I understood how to avoid data leaks, but I have learned that they can be subtle and deceptive.
+I have learned to question those 'finally nailed it' moments.
+These are all too often followed by the sudden realization of an apparent leak.
+Now, I approach sudden performance bumps with caution and double check after doing any feature engineering or introduction of new data.
+ - **Maintaining a Cohesive Project Structure**
+  - This project began as one notebook page, soon expanded to five, and has now grown into 12 modules, 4 appendices, and multiple source files.
+As the project scales, handling and passing data throughout these modules has become more complex and sometimes bugs or changes became more difficult to trace.
+I learned that consistent organization and clear communication of inputs and outputs for each module are essential to keeping the workflow efficient and the structure sustainable.
+- **Knowing When to Document and Analyze Variables**
+  - There is no argument that both of these are crucial to a project.
+I have spent many hours documenting variables and structures that appeared complete, only to have to be completely revised.
+I now reserve detailed documentation for when a module is closer to completion, while maintaining a simple, consistent style during active coding.
+This approach ensures clarity for myself and others throughout development, while avoiding wasted effort on documentation that may need to be rewritten as the project evolves.

 Example Results:
 <img src="plots/RF_top.png" alt="Model Metrics for Case Study" width="400" style="display: block; margin-left: 0;" />